vanttec/vanttec_usv/usv_control/README.md

 ## Velocity Obstacles

 Velocity obstacles is a method used for computing avoidance velocities for static and dynamic obstacles.
-The implementation proposed here considers only static and round-shaped obstacles.
+The implementation proposed here considers only static and round-shaped obstacles; currentlty for a single obstacle.

 To try the method just run in your terminal: